heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 # Conclusion

 The program fulfills the project requirements.
-However, more work needs to be done, especially to improve the support for different timetable formats.
+However, more work needs to be done, in particular to improve the support for different timetable formats.

 æææ
 At the same time, the average distance between the locations, that were found,